 Once inside, revelers are given wristbands to indicate their sexual preference – men, women or couples.
 This year’s event promised to be stingier than ever, with great entertainment lined up.
 Swingfileds website promised that there would be a “full entertainment programme to include ‘old favorites’ from previous years that have been demanded to return by guests as well as a vibrant and eclectic mix of live music, experienced DJ’s and comedy.”

 Revelers are also allowed to check the event’s ‘info tent’ where staffs are ready to inform the attendees about what’s on offer.

 To follow the trends of other festivals, Swingfields offered glamping options which included bell tents, snoozy pods – complete with mood lighting as well as a party tent which sleeps up to 12 people and includes specially decorated beds.
+Almost everywhere is sex so just hope that your partner will not lock your cock cause that would ruined the fun.
 Besides, there is a chill zone (although it’s heated!) where people who find the live music too loud can chill and ‘have a chat with friends.’
 Swingers also get to enjoy live demos, workshops and ‘a themed evening to dress up if you wish and let your imagination run wild.’
 Evening entertainment comes with a disclaimer: ‘Be warned, the main entertainment in the evenings when our bands are playing is the most hedonistic atmosphere.’